-For some women and babies, induction of labour is a life-saving intervention.
+For some women and babies, induction of labour can be a genuinely risk-reducing intervention.
 And some women can’t wait to have their babies – they are delighted at the idea of their labour being induced.
-(Although some come to regret this, sadly).
+(Although, sadly, some do regret it).
 But many women would much rather go into labour on their own.
 Yet induction is recommended simply because they have reached a certain point in pregnancy.
-Or because they have a certain risk factor, although the actual risk is very small.
+Or because they have a certain risk factor, although the actual risk to them or their baby is very small.

 Having said that, however, you should know that there IS research which concludes that induction is safer/better than waiting.
 Unfortunately, it isn’t all good research.
 There seems to be an increasing trend to publish research which supports the decisions that the authors want people to make.
 What we need is to be able to make decisions based on good quality evidence.
 Here’s a page which lists all the resources on this web site relating to the research on induction of labour, including discussion of that very issue.